Chart Color Schemes

 King Island is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-King Island's dwellings, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Tas.'s 95.9% houses and 4.1% other dwellings.
-Home ownership in King Island stood at 47.6%, with mortgaged dwellings at 25.0% and rented ones at 27.4%.
-The median monthly mortgage repayment was $1,083, exceeding Non-Metro Tas.'s average of $1,053.
-The median weekly rent in King Island was $190, lower than Non-Metro Tas.'s figure of $200.
-Nationally, King Island's mortgage repayments were significantly lower at $1,083 compared to Australia's average of $1,863, and rents were substantially below the national figure of $375.
+King Island's dwelling structures, as per the latest Census, comprised 95.4% houses and 4.6% other dwellings.
+In comparison, Non-Metro Tas. had 89.9% houses and 10.1% other dwellings.
+Home ownership in King Island was at 47.6%, with mortgaged dwellings at 25.0% and rented ones at 27.4%.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro Tas.'s average of $1,274.
+The median weekly rent figure in King Island was $190, compared to Non-Metro Tas.'s $250.
+Nationally, King Island's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing